guide / unsure sep event

 Coverage loss route

-May be relevant when: Employer, dependent, Medicaid, CHIP, or other qualifying coverage ended or will end.
+Useful when: Employer, dependent, Medicaid, CHIP, or other qualifying coverage ended or will end.

-Watch out: The exact coverage-loss date and official source route still need verification.
+Verify before acting: The exact coverage-loss date and official source route still need verification.

 Move route